 The Importance of Fundraising —- You Make It Happen!

 Recognizing the economic challenges facing us all, we are especially grateful for the ongoing largess of our community in providing funding above and beyond our income from county taxes.
 We have benefited from the ongoing generosity of the residents of our district in their annual fundraising activities and events including our annual rummage sale, the golf tournaments, dinners and a number of additional, creative fundraising events.
-With these additional funds, we have acquired an array of technically advanced equipment that allows us to provide better services to our district including the purchase fire engines, tankers, rescue and brush trucks and to refurbish and build firefighting equipment, as well as special gear for our career and volunteer staff including fire hoses, self-contained breathing apparatus, our computer systems and software, lawnmower and hauling and rehabilitations trailers, just to name a few.
+With these additional funds, we have acquired an array of technically advanced equipment that allows us to provide better services to our district including the purchase fire engines, tankers, rescue and brush trucks and to refurbish and build firefighting equipment, as well as special gear for our career and volunteer staff including fire hoses, self-contained breathing apparatus, our computer systems and software, lawnmower and hauling and rehabilitation trailers, just to name a few.

 - While residents of The Cliffs have everything to gain from the wide array of amenities and events available to them, they continue to prove that giving back to the local community is a top priority in their everyday life.
-On May 2, the residents of The Cliffs at Glassy, Valley and Mountain Park came together to host the 12th Annual Rummage and Bake Sale that raised more than $26,000 for the Glassy Mountain Fire Department (GMFD).
+On May 2, 2017, the residents of The Cliffs at Glassy, Valley and Mountain Park came together to host the now Biennial Rummage and Bake Sale that raised more than $26,000 for the Glassy Mountain Fire Department (GMFD).
 The process starts about six months before the sale with volunteers collecting, sorting and pricing all donations.
 Then it is all hands on deck as The Cliffs’ residents and GMFD employees and volunteers set up, staffed the sale, and sold hundreds of items.
 The proceeds from the event will be used to purchase much-needed capital equipment and supplies to ensure GMFD continues to serve the community.

 - Through a generous donation from Lynn Heinicke and Gene Buchanan, two highly-specialized Thermal Imaging Cameras were acquired to help our firefighters and rescue workers see through smoke, fire, walls, darkness, dense vegetation and fog to find people and fire helping us save lives in our community.
 Thermal Imaging Cameras use infrared technologies that allow firefighters find trapped individuals and fellow firefighters, locate incendiary devices and hidden fire sources.
 The National Fire Protection Association reports that only one-fourth of fire departments nationwide own Thermal Imaging Cameras but most have them on their wish lists.